 Introduction: no, I have not invented sentence builders

 I have not invented sentence builders.
 Of course not.
 They have existed for decades.
-The way I design and use them, however, differs substantively from what I have seen done in the past.
+But I did coin that term and the way I design and use them differs substantively from what I have seen done in the past.
 I remember coming across hundreds of them when I first started teaching, but never finding exactly what I wanted.

 I wanted a tool which was accessible to all of my students; easy for the children to use; which contained the right amount of words and structures my students could cope with.